 The most positive thing in this case is that the smell of rust goes quite unnoticed.
 The most negative thing is that it does not last more than a week at most, although it is true that it is within the average in this type of products.

-I hope this post with my opinion about the Bondi Sands Self Tanning Foam self-tanner has been useful if you were looking for reviews about it.
+I hope this post with my review about the Bondi Sands Self Tanning Foam self-tanner has been useful if you were looking for reviews about it.

 See you here very soon, and also on social networks: